Therapy and coaching for anxiety, depression, trauma, grief, and life transitions.

 Sessions at Lundy can incorporate any of the following:

-• Body + breath work in the studio
+• Body + breath work in the movement studio

 • Medicine making